Skekdog/TT3-Docs/docs/Maps/Interactables.md

     DefaultHintText: string?, -- Sets the default hint shown to players.

-    Model: MapThing?, -- When defining interactables for maps, you should leave this `nil`.
+    Model: MapObject?, -- When defining interactables for maps, you should leave this `nil`.

     IsContinuousInteraction: boolean, -- If true, OnInteract will be called repeatedly until the player releases the interaction key or moves out of range.
     InteractionRange: number, -- The maximum distance at which the player can interact with the interactable.